The big de Rham-Witt complex: Modules and derivations over -rings

-to be the $n$th Witt component of the $(\mathbb{W}(A),\Delta_A)$-module structure map.
-It follows from Remark~\ref{lambdamoduleremark} that it is an $F_n = w_n \circ \Delta_A$-linear map and from Definition~\ref{lambdaderivation}~(3) that it is given by the stated formula.
+defined to be the $n$th Witt component of the $(\mathbb{W}(A),\Delta_A)$-module structure map; compare Remark~\ref{lambdamoduleremark}.
+It is an $F_n = w_n \circ \Delta_A$-linear map and Definition~\ref{lambdaderivation}~(3) implies that it is given by the stated formula.
 Properties~(1) and~(2) follow immediately from the definition of a $(\mathbb{W}(A),\Delta_A)$-module and from the calculation